Australian flag 100 questions · 5 topics · Pass at 75%

 Prepare for Your Australian Citizenship Test

-100 questions covering all exam topics.
-Practice with instant feedback, audio lessons, and the official study guide — all in one place.
+100 practice questions covering every exam topic.
+Free, online, no sign-up — with instant feedback, audio lessons, and the official Our Common Bond booklet in one place.

 No sign-up required · Free forever · Current as of 2026